2016 Sukma Games: Venues

 The 2016 Sukma Games used a mix of new and existing venues.
 Most venues were existing public-sporting facilities, while others were newly constructed venues.
 Some retrofitting work were done in venues which are more than a decade old.
 They were reverted to public use after the games.
 Some had been used to host multi-disciplinary events such as the 1990 Sukma Games.

 At the centrepiece of the activities was the upgraded Petra Jaya Sports Complex.
 Incorporating the 40,000-seat Sarawak Stadium, it hosts most of the events.
 A games village was not built, instead athletes and officials were housed in universities across Sarawak such as Universiti Malaysia Sarawak which was chosen to be the official games village.
 Besides being physically near to the competition venues, it was hoped that it will add vibe to the host cities and reduce post-games costs in converting a dedicated games village to other uses.

 The 18th Sukma Games had 24 venues for the games: 17 in Kuching, 3 in Samarahan, 2 each in Miri and Sibu respectively.

 Volunteers

 The organisers estimated that about 4,000 volunteers between the age of 18 and 60 are needed to successfully host the games.

 Countdown

 The countdown to the games began on 22 July 2015 at the Baitul Makmur in Petra Jaya, Kuching during the press conference of the games to mark the one year countdown to the games.
 A launch party was held on 20 October 2015 at the Meritz Hotel in Miri in conjunction with the 2013 and 2014 Sarawak state sports awards where the logo, theme and mascots were introduced.
 Begin December 2015, Pre-Games tournaments were held across Sarawak for Sukma Games sports events.

 Baton relay

-A baton relay was held statewide, began with the town of Lawas on 13 February 2016 at 9 am (MST), passed through several cities in Sarawak and ends in Kuching on 23 April 2016.
+A relay of baton was held statewide, began with the town of Lawas on 13 February 2016, passed through several cities in Sarawak and ended in Sematan on 17 April 2016.